eiramele/eiramele/README.md

 ## My projects

-- :headphones: Apollofy: group project where we developed a music app similar to Spotify with Typescript, React, PostgreSQL, NodeJS, Express and Primsa, and followed the Scrum methodology.
+- :headphones: Apollofy: group project where we developed a music app similar to Spotify with Typescript, React, Tailwind, PostgreSQL, NodeJS, Express, Primsa, React-Testing-Library and Vitest and followed the Scrum methodology.
-- :clapper: Movie-hub: individual full-stack project to create a movie database, developed with NextJS, Typescript, PostgreSQL, NodeJS, Express and Primsa.
+- :clapper: Movie-hub: individual full-stack project to create a movie database, developed with NextJS, Typescript, Auth0, PostgreSQL, NodeJS, Express and Primsa.
 - :cake: E-commerce: individual project of a mobile-first cake shop application developed with Typescript and React.

 ## Languages and Tools